Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Reconfigurable Architecture

 Next, we consider the on-the-fly configuration of a second parameter - the number of packets.
-Based on clutter conditions contributing to lower SNR (for example, clutter differs significantly in rural and urban scenarios), the number of packets in a coherent interval may need to be dynamically adjusted.
+Based on clutter conditions (for example, clutter differs significantly in highway and urban scenarios), the number of packets in a coherent interval may need to be dynamically adjusted.
 A fewer number of packets (shorter coherent intervals) can significantly reduce the estimation time.
-We consider the effect of a number of packets on the RMSE of the Doppler velocity estimation for different SNRs.
-As shown in Fig.~\ref{fig:rmse-packet}, the RMSE of the Doppler estimation increases with a fall in SNR.
-This is most significant for the third target case which has the lowest signal strength (Fig.~\ref{fig:rmse-packet}c).
+We consider the effect of the number of packets on the RMSE of Doppler velocity estimation via MUSIC for different SNRs.
+As shown in Fig.~\ref{fig:rmse-packet}, the Doppler RMSE increases with a fall in SNR.
+This is most significant for the third target case, which has the lowest signal strength (Fig.~\ref{fig:rmse-packet}c).
 Furthermore, the reduction in RMSE is insignificant after a certain number of packets.
 On the other hand, execution time is reduced by 9, 5, and 2 factors for 10, 20, and 50 packets when compared to 100 packets.
 Thus, we can reduce the execution time significantly by reducing the number of packets with a slight degradation in the RMSE.
 Many applications do not need accurate Doppler velocity but need to know whether the target velocity is within a specific range.
-For such applications, we can tune the number of Doppler elements, $D$, which controls the resolution of Doppler velocity estimation.
-As shown in Fig.~\ref{fig:reconfDD}, the maximum error is $0.6m/s$ and $1.8m/s$ when $D$ is 200 and 40, respectively.
+For such applications, we can tune the number of Doppler bins, $D$, in the MSG block of MUSIC, which controls the resolution of Doppler velocity estimation.
+As shown in Fig.~\ref{fig:reconfDD}, the maximum error is $0.15m/s$ and $0.6m/s$ when $D$ is 200 and 40, respectively.
 On the other hand, the execution time is reduced by a factor of 2.5 for $D=40$.
-Since MUSIC IP is active once per target compared to MF IP, which is activated once per packet, there are no significant savings in the overall power consumption of RSP due to the reduced number of packets.
+Since MUSIC IP is active once per target compared to MF IP, which is activated once per packet, there are no significant savings in the total power of RSP due to the reduced number of Doppler bins.